Protect Tesuque, New Mexico

 IRS EIN# 99-4221728

-Bishop’s Lodge Resort’s new leach field sits atop highly transmittable soils at the corner of their property and adjacent to the Little Tesuque Creek.
-It is located within a FEMA flood zone and, at certain times of the year, is only four feet above the water table.
+Bishop’s Lodge Resort’s new leach field, as part of the plan proposed through their permit application, sits atop alluvial soils at the corner of their property, directly adjacent to the Little Tesuque Creek.
+The leach field is located within a FEMA flood zone and, at certain times of the year, is only four feet above the water table.
+The Little Tesuque Creek flows seasonally feeding into the Big Tesuque Creek which continues downstream through the valley and through four Pueblos.

-Based on the elevation, the gradient of subsurface water and surrounding topography, any contamination will flow away from Bishop’s Lodge Resort and directly toward the drinking wells of hundreds of downstream neighbors.
+Based on a variety of environmental conditions, including the elevation, the gradient of subsurface water and the surrounding topography, all water contamination from Bishop’s Lodge Resort will flow away from the Resort and directly toward the drinking wells of hundreds of downstream neighbors.
 These wells are the only source of water for the residents of the Valley.

 Land Acknowledgment